 In addition, this kind of transfer counts toward your HSA contribution limit for the year it’s made.
 So it’ll help if you do it at a time when you have as much room as possible to contribute toward the maximum.

-And most importantly, you must pass the Testing Period.
+And most importantly, you must pass the testing period.
 This stipulates that you must remain covered by a high-deductible health plan (HDHP) that’s HSA eligible for 12 months after the transfer is made.
 The testing period begins the month you make the transfer and extends until the final day of the 12th month after.
-So if you triggered the HSA rollover on April 13, 2018, the testing period runs until April 30, 2019.
+So if you triggered the HSA rollover on April 13, 2022, the testing period runs until April 30, 2023.

 Failure to comply results in some serious tax penalties.
 You’d owe federal income tax on the amount you transferred for the year you failed to be covered by an eligible high- deductible health plan (HDHP).
 Plus, the IRS will hit you with a 10% penalty.
 The only exception is losing coverage due to death or disability.